mesosphere-backup/dcos-bootstrap/README.md

 official [AWS setup guide], you can use the provided tooling to launch a DCOS cluster with a single command -- and delete it just as easily.

-Note: Nothing here is meant to be used in production; that's what the [DCOS Enterprise Edition] is for.
+Note: Nothing here is meant to be used in production; that's what [Mesosphere Enterprise DC/OS] is for.

 Disclaimer: If you use this project, you are agreeing to stick to the rules of the [Mesosphere DCOS Community Edition EULA].